-While my often controversial word pronunciations have been compiled and documented (see my first-ever blog post), there is one in particular on which I have been rather reticent.
+While my often controversial word pronunciations have been compiled and catalogued (see my first-ever blog post), there is one in particular on which I have been rather reticent.
 A certain acronym that many of us Internet-dwellers encounter daily.
 A certain image format…

 In case you forgot to read the title of this post, I refer to the GIF.

 The .gif file format was introduced to the world in June 1987 by Steve Wilhite while he was working at CompuServe.
 As the engineering lead of the team that invented it, by all rights he was the one to name it.
 Wilhite called his creation, of course, the GIF (an initialism for “graphics interchange format”), and its intended pronunciation with a soft G was implied in the tagline, “Choosy developers choose GIF,” a deliberate nod to the familiar slogan of Jif peanut butter.

 The previous paragraph outlines the most formidable and compelling argument for the “JIF” pronunciation.
 After all, if you coin a new word or phrase — even if you’re not an English teacher — you wouldn’t want people mispronouncing it.
 I know *I* wouldn’t.
 And there’s absolutely nothing wrong* with that sentiment.

 *Unless your desired pronunciation is utterly unreasonable, senseless and illogical and does not follow the conventions of the English language.
 Mr. Wilhite’s “JIF” pronunciation is in the clear.